USC vs. Colorado NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Trojans have covered the spread twice this season when favored by 7.5 points or more (in four chances).

-- USC is 2-2 against the spread and 2-2 overall in games when it puts up more than 20.5 points.
+- USC is 2-2 against the spread and 2-2 overall this season when the team scores more than 20.5 points.

-- In games that USC churns out more than 356.0 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that USC picks up over 356.0 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Trojans have turned the ball over nine times this season, seven more turnovers than the Buffaloes have forced (2).

 - Find the latest spread and moneyline odds for USC at SISportsbook.